pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

     |                                                    |                                                                                         |
     +----------------------------------------------------+-----------------------------------------------------------------------------------------+

+  This may seem obvious, but it bears repeating: *Make your draw code fast*.
+It will be executed thousands of times and every microsecond wasted will impact the user's frame rate (FPS).
+See, for example, demo code in plugin :doc:`PI_TextureDraw.py </development/samples>`.
+A simple port from C to Python results in horrid execution times.
+  A benefit of writing in C/C++ is the compiler is able to optimize execution.
+By changing some simple python code to use python's ``numpy`` module, we were able to speed up draw times by a factor of 36 (from 65 milliseconds per frame to 1.8 msec!).

 .. py:function:: unregisterDrawCallback(draw, phase=Phase_Window, after=1, refCon=None)

   Unregister a low level drawing callback.
 Parameters must match those provided with